philsturgeon/phil.tech/_posts/2011-01-04-introducing-fuelphp.markdown

 permalink: blog/2011/01/introducing-fuelphp
 excerpt: " \n\tFuelPHP has been in development for the last two months but the new PHP 5.3 framework is nearly ready to see the light of day.
-We're just about to roll out the v1.0.0-beta1 and so far it is holiding up pretty well.
+We're just about to roll out the v1.0.0-beta1 and so far it is holding up pretty well.
 Another PHP framework you say?
 Read this article and I'll try to explain why you should be excited about
   \"yet another framework\". "
 date: '2011-01-04 17:34:00'